 The area of the body affected with lymphedema is always at a higher risk for getting an infection.
 Any break in the skin can lead to infection.
 A skin infection can get worse by spreading to the nearby tissues.
 This serious infection is called cellulitis.
-The The Lymphedema Resource Guide is a listing of signs of cellulitis include swelling, redness and heat in lymphedema organizations, resources and social the area. media support groups.
-Each provides additional information about care and support for patients Follow these steps to lower your risk for getting with lymphedema, their families and caregivers. an infection: The Lymphedema Resource Guide is at the end of • Wash any cuts with soap and water. this booklet.
+The signs of cellulitis include swelling, redness and heat in the area.

+Follow these steps to lower your risk for getting an infection:

-- Wear gloves while gardening, doing dishes, or housework. - · Protect yourself from insect bites. - Use skin cream to avoid chapped, dry, or broken skin. - Avoid sunburns, use sunblock with an SPF of 30 or more.
+- Wash any cuts with soap and water. - Wear gloves while gardening, doing dishes, or housework. - · Protect yourself from insect bites. - Use skin cream to avoid chapped, dry, or broken skin. - Avoid sunburns, use sunblock with an SPF of 30 or more.